How to Build a Customer Journey Map (with Free Template!)

 We call these paths the customer journey.

-Navigating the Customer Journey
+How Your Online Presence Drives the Customer Journey

 Every customer’s path to purchase is different, so it can be difficult to figure out what is going on underneath the hood of your online presence.